 The noun estimate refers to a general idea about the value, size or cost of something based on a rough calculation.
-Estimate can also be used as a verb, but the pronunciation is a bit different; click here to hear the differences.
+To estimate can also be used as a verb, but the pronunciation is a bit different.

 The noun equipment is used to talk about a set of tools or devices you need for a special purpose.
 For instance, office equipment may include photocopiers, cabinets, etc.

 My manager thinks we should sell off the unused office equipment to create more space.

 The noun branch refers to the local office or shop of a company.

 Our bank will be opening many new branches in smaller cities next year.